 - Fill out this online Field Trip Request Form.

-- Submit request at least 1 month in advance prior to the desired date.
+- Submit request at least one month in advance prior to the desired date.

 - Visitor Services will contact you to confirm, provide more information, and answer questions.